lc8631058/Gait_Recognition_using_Deep_Learning/README.md

 # Article: "Person identification from partial gait cycle using fully convolutional neural networks", Neurocomputing,2019 and "GAIT RECOGNITION FROM INCOMPLETE GAIT CYCLE“, 25th IEEE International Conference on Image Processing (ICIP), 2019.

-### This repository includes part of the codes from my above paper, as the demand of my spuervisor, I will clear up the codes after the conference.
+### This repository includes part of the codes from my above paper.

 ![alt text][image1]